Deutschsprachige Anwendervereinigung TeX

-Deutschsprachige Anwendervereinigung TeX e.
-V., or DANTE e.
-V., is the German-language TeX users group.
-With about 2000 members, it is the largest TeX users group worldwide.
+Deutschsprachige Anwendervereinigung TeX e.V., or DANTE e.V., is the German-language TeX users group.

+With about 1800 members, it is the largest TeX users group worldwide.
 DANTE was founded on 14 April 1989 in the German city of Heidelberg by a handful of TeX enthusiasts who had met formerly on a non-regular basis.
 According to its statutes, DANTE consults TeX users from all German-speaking countries and funds TeX-related projects.
-It also represents members towards other TeX users groups.
+It also represents members in discussions with other TeX users groups.